CDaigneaux/SfDependencyInjectionBridge/README.md

 Configuration
 -------------

-This module load each module configuration files to search the `sf-dependency-injection-bridge` key.
+This module load each module configuration files to search the `sf_dependency_injection_bridge` key.
 To add an dependency you should set in the module configuration file:

 ```php